 Ward, Director of School Certification and J-1 Program Designation Services, is a consultant in regulatory affairs to small colleges, and serves as an accreditation team chair for the New York and New Jersey state education departments.
 He has recently retired after working as PDSO/RO for 5 years, during which he was a founding Board member of Study New York.
 He holds an Ed.D. in Educational Administration and has been in college administration for many years.
 Some of the posts he has held with various colleges include: Provost, Associate Vice President, Dean of Admissions, adjunct Associate Professor of Computer Science and adjunct Associate Professor of Education.

-Helen, Director of Advanced F-1 Practice, is Assistant Director of the Office of Global Services at New York University and has been advising international students for 25 years.
-She received her Bachelor and Master’s degree from New York University where she manages all new student document issuance for over 6000 newly admitted international students annually, in addition to managing a team of advisors and graduate assistants.
+Helen, Director of Advanced F-1 Practice, currently serves Region X as the Past Chair on the Regional Team and has been advising international students for over 25 years.
+She received her Bachelor and Master’s degree from New York University.
+Helen has advised F-1 and J-1 students at an Intensive English Language Program and a private University.
 Helen has served on NAFSA’s trainer corps and presented numerous conference sessions and workshops.
-She is also Chair-elect of NAFSA Region X.
+She also served as Region X’s Student Regbud and was the Vermont Service Center Student Lead.

 Kimberly serves as an Assistant Director at the Office for International Services at Fordham University.
 She is the university specialist for the hiring of foreign national instructional staff, which includes H-1Bs, TNs, and J-1 scholars.
 She is a member of NAFSA and holds two Master of Science degrees, one in Education Administration and Supervision from the Graduate School of Education, Fordham University, and the other in Human Resources Management from the Gabelli School of Business, Fordham University.